zchmielewska/c_plus_plus/README.md

 ## Lafore

-Examples and exercises from the book *Object-Oriented Programming in C++" by Robert Lafore (4th edition).
+Examples and exercises from the book "Object-Oriented Programming in C++" by Robert Lafore (4th edition).

 ## Tic tac toe